Bumblebee00/SymbolicIntegration.jl/README.md

 # Testing

-There is a test suit of several thousands integral taken from the RUBI package, in the folders `test/test_files/0 Independent test suites` and `test/test_files/1 Algebraic functions`.
+There is a test suit of 27585 taken from the RUBI package, in the folders `test/test_files/0 Independent test suites` (1796 tests) and `test/test_files/1 Algebraic functions` (25798 tests).
 They can be used to test the package running
 ```
 julia --project=. test/runtests.jl
 ```